Are Dental Implants Worth It?

 A very common concern!

-During the surgery: Not really – local anaesthesia numbs the area, so you shouldn’t feel pain.
+During the surgery: Not really – local anaesthesia numbs the area, so you shouldn’t feel any pain.

 After surgery: Mild soreness or tenderness (similar to a tooth extraction) is normal but manageable with medication and care.